 Because we have become a public reporting company by means of consummating the Business Combination rather than by means of a traditional underwritten initial public offering, there is no independent third-party underwriter selling the shares of our Common Stock, and, accordingly, our stockholders will not have the benefit of an independent review and investigation of the type normally performed by an unaffiliated, independent underwriter in a public securities offering.
 Due diligence reviews typically include an independent investigation of the background of the company, any advisors and their respective affiliates, review of the offering documents and independent analysis of the plan of business and any underlying financial assumptions.
-Because there is no independent third-party underwriter selling the shares of our Common Stock, you must rely on the information included in this prospectus.
-Although CLAQ performed a due diligence review and investigation of Nauticus in connection with the Business Combination, the lack of an independent due diligence review and investigation increases the risk of investment in us because it may not have uncovered facts that would be important to a potential investor.
+Because there is no independent third-party underwriter selling the shares of our Common Stock, you must rely on the information included in this Annual Report on Form 10-K. Although CLAQ performed a due diligence review and investigation increases the risk of investment in us because it may not have uncovered facts that would be important to a potential investor.

 In addition, because we have not become a public reporting company by means of a traditional underwritten initial public offering, security or industry analysts may not provide, or be less likely to provide, coverage of us.
 Investment banks may also be less likely to agree to underwrite secondary offerings on behalf of us than they might if we became a public reporting company by means of a traditional underwritten initial public offering, because they may be less familiar with us as a result of more limited coverage by analysts and the media.
 The failure to receive research coverage or support in the market for our Common Stock could have an adverse effect on our ability to develop a liquid market for our Common Stock.
-See "-Risks Related to Our Securities - If securities or industry analysts do not publish research or reports about us, or publish negative reports, our stock price and trading volume could decline."